cnnrrss/ten-x-coder/frameworks/aws/Redshift.md

 Amazon Redshift uses machine learning to deliver high throughout based on your workloads.
 Redshift utilizes sophisticated algorithms to predict incoming query run times, and assigns them to the optimal queue for the fastest processing.

+### Data Sources

+You can load data from text files in an Amazon S3 bucket, in an Amazon EMR cluster, or on a remote host that your cluster can access using an SSH connection.
+You can also load data directly from a DynamoDB table.

+The maximum size of a single input row from any source is 4 MB.

+To export data from a table to a set of files in an Amazon S3, use the UNLOAD command.

 ### Redshift Spectrm
 - Query the data in its original format directly from Amazon S3 in same region